 I am so pleased with the dental implants.
-Thank you Jenny for giving me my smile back.
+Thank you for giving me my smile back.

 What is a Dental Implant?

-Initially, the dentist will ensure there is sufficient bone to support the implant.
-Then, if this is found to be the case, the dentist will begin treatment by placing you under local anaesthetic or using sedation for the more nervous patient, to ensure a painless procedure.
-A small hole will then be drilled into the jawbone using a special dental drill, wherein the titanium implant is fitted and left to heal for around 3 to 6 months.
+Initially, the Dental Implant dentist will ensure there is sufficient bone to support the dental implant.
+Then, if this is found to be the case, the Implant dentist will begin treatment by placing you under local anaesthetic or using sedation for the more nervous patient, to ensure a painless procedure.
+A small hole will then be drilled into the jawbone using a special dental implant drill, wherein the titanium implant is fitted and left to heal for around 3 to 6 months.
 During this time a temporary tooth will be attached.
-Then, once integration is complete the dentist will be able to fit a crown, bridge or denture according to your wishes.
+Then, once integration of the Dental Implant is complete the Implant dentist will be able to fit a crown, bridge or denture according to your wishes.

-The length of treatment will differ per patient.
-However, on average you can expect treatment to take around 1-2 hours for each implant procedure.
+The length of dental implant treatment will differ per patient.
+However, on average you can expect treatment to take around 1-2 hours for each dental implant procedure.
 Our team will be able to advise on when appointments are necessary and if you will need to take any time off work.

-A bone graft is an additional procedure implemented when there is insufficient bone to support an implant.
-This is usually due to instances where the patient has suffered from gum disease, lost teeth but not had them replaced or where with the passage of time the jaw bone has resorbed.
-At one time it was believed not possible to use implants in places where there was insufficient bone, but modern advances in dentistry have seen this change.
-We are able to take bone grafts from other areas of the body or can use artificial bone graft substitutes to help compensate for any deficiency in bone quality or quantity to facilitate the placement of implants.
+A dental bone graft is an additional procedure implemented when there is insufficient jaw bone to support a Dental implant.
+This is usually due to instances where the patient has suffered from gum disease, lost teeth but not had the missing teeth replaced or where with the passage of time the jaw bone has resorbed.
+In the past it was not possible to use Dental implants in places where there was insufficient jaw bone however modern advances in Implant dentistry have seen this change.
+We are able to take bone grafts from other areas of the body or can use artificial bone graft substitutes to help compensate for any deficiency in bone quality or quantity to facilitate the placement of dental implants.

-Though each restorative method has its advantages dental implants are commonly seen as a better cost effective alternative solution, due to the level of stability and comfort they offer.
-One of the other major benefits is, implants transmit chewing forces to the jaw bone, which helps to maintain and prevent further shrinkage of the bone.
-If there is no implant, as with conventional bridges and dentures, the bone may recede and over time the shape of the face may change.
+Though each restorative method has its advantages dental implants are often considered a better cost effective solution due to the level of stability and comfort Dental Implant treatment offers.
+One of the major benefits of Dental implants is they transmit chewing forces to the jaw bone, which helps to maintain and prevent further bone loss in the jaw.
+If there is no Dental implant as with conventional bridges and dentures, the bone may recede and over time the shape of the face may change.

-Whereas dental bridges are anchored onto neighbouring teeth for support, implants are placed directly into the jawbone to allow for greater support and tooth strength.
+Whereas dental bridges are anchored onto neighbouring teeth for support, dental implants are placed directly into the jawbone to allowing much better chewing ability and function.
 Dental bridges and dentures also tend to require neighbouring healthy teeth to be prepared in some way, usually by way of filing.
-Implants, in contrast, are placed into the jawbone usually without any need to disturb adjacent teeth.
+Dental Implants, in contrast, are placed into the jawbone usually without any need to disturb adjacent teeth.

-Removable dentures need to be constantly taken out to be cleaned and can be loose for some patients, though they can be made more stable with mini-implants of normal sized implants.
+Removable dentures can be loose and poorly fitting and need to be taken out at night to be cleaned.
+Dentures can be made more stable with mini- dental implants or normal sized dental implants.
 Dental implants, on the other hand, are able to mimic the stability of natural teeth and are permanently fixed.

-There is the chance that the implant may fail to integrate with the bone and this can cause a failure, but this occurs in only rare cases.
-By assessing each case individually and scrutinising every step of the implant procedure our team at Freshdental Smile Clinic are able to identify possible risks and problems and achieve smile perfection.
+The Dental implant may fail to integrate with the jaw bone and this can cause a failure, but this occurs in only rare cases.
+Our Implant Dentist in york assess each Implant case individually to consider possible risks and problems of Implant surgery advance.

-Am I too old for an implant?
+Am I too old for a Dental Implants?
 Is there an age limit for implants?

-No, you are never too old for an implant.
+No, you are never too old for a Dental Implant.
 As soon as the jaw has stopped growing an implant can be placed.
 Therefore in younger patients implants can only be placed when the jaw bone is fully developed.
-At the other end of the spectrum, there is no age limit for implants, given of course the patient does not display any significant medical risk factors.
+At the other end of the spectrum, there is no age limit for implants as long as there are no significant medical risk factors.